oracle/rwloadsim/docs/INSTALL.md

  * Copy the rwlschema.sql file to a file of your own, and modify it to fit your environment; you will at least need to provide the password for the repository and ensure the tablespace name is correct.
 For security reasons, set the modes of the file and directory such that only you have access to it.
  * Login in as a dba user using sqlplus to your repository database and execute the file you just created; then log out.
- * Change directory to the admin subdirectory of your rwloadsim distribution, login to sqlplus as a the user you just created and execute rwloadsim.sql and the rwlviews.sql; then log out.
+ * Change directory to the admin sub directory of your rwloadsim distribution, login to sqlplus as a the user you just created and execute rwloadsim.sql and the rwlviews.sql; then log out.

 If you want a secondary schema, follow these steps: